mfreed7/shadow-dom-selection/README.md

 };
 ```

-This a new API, `getComposedRange()`, which can return a [`StaticRange`](https://developer.mozilla.org/en-US/docs/Web/API/StaticRange) with endpoints in **different shadow trees**.
+This adds a new API, `getComposedRange()`, which can return a [`StaticRange`](https://developer.mozilla.org/en-US/docs/Web/API/StaticRange) with endpoints in **different shadow trees**.
 Because that will necessarily expose `Node`s inside shadow trees, including potentially `closed` shadow trees, an optional `shadowRoots` parameter enables the method to return `Node`s within the provided list of shadow roots, if necessary.
 If a selection endpoint is within a non-provided shadow root, the returned selection will be ["re-scoped"](#re-scoping) as if the entire host element for that shadow root was selected.

+Additionally, the `direction` attribute is exposed as a `DOMString` attribute on `Selection`.
+This attribute [already exists](https://w3c.github.io/selection-api/#dfn-direction) in the spec for `Selection`, but it isn't currently exposed to WebIDL.
+Exposing this attribute is important, because the `StaticRange` returned by `getComposedRange()` always has `startContainer` as the "left side" of the selection, and `endContainer` as the "right side" node.
+Therefore, when using this API, there's no way to tell which direction the selection was actually created.
+The (non-shadow-DOM aware) `Selection.anchorNode` and `Selection.focusNode` previously allowed this directionality to be inferred, but in this proposal, those APIs will remain shadow-DOM unaware.
+By exposing `Selection.direction` directly, the directionality can be extracted.

 ## Part 2: Modify existing `Selection` APIs accordingly